-The 30-credit Human Development concentration is administered by an interdisciplinary board of full-time faculty from the Psychology, Sociology, and Human Resources departments.
-Students interested in careers and graduate programs in human development should contact the concentration director for more information on course choice and on integrating the concentration with various majors.
-Students who complete this concentration will have the achievement noted on their transcripts.
+The 30-credit Human Development concentration is administered by an interdisciplinary board of faculty from the Psychology, Sociology, and Human Resources departments.
+Students interested in careers and graduate programs in human development should contact the director for more information on course choice and on integrating the concentration with various majors.
+Students who complete this concentration will have it noted on their transcripts.
 The Human Development concentration requires the following:

 - 1. Childhood & Adolescence (PSYC 221) - 2.
 Adulthood & Aging (PSYC 222) or Introduction to Gerontology (GERO 110) - 3.
 Abnormal Psychology (PSYC 225) - 4.
 Case Management and Interviewing (HS 241) - Clinical Psychology (PSYC 360) or Counseling Theories (HS 242) or Introduction to Social Work (SOC 115) - Anatomy and Physiology (BIO 201) or ABC's of Genetics (BIO 202) or Behavioral Neuroscience (PSYC 231) - 7.
-Three of the following courses with at least one course from the cultural-diversity group of: Cultural Anthropology (SOC 234), American Minority Groups (SOC 224), Marriage and the Family (SOC 210), Exceptional Child (HD 335), Family Development (HD 224), Multiculturalism in Human Services (HS 333), Psychology of Women (PSYC 237), or Juvenile Delinquency (S/CJ 214), and at least one course from the applied skills group of: Educational Psychology (EDUC 222), Early Childhood Education (EDUC 140), Child Welfare (SOC 118), Group Dynamics (HS 341), Psychiatric Rehabilitation (HS323), Marital and Family Therapy (HD 234), Marital and Family Counseling (HS 334), or Behavior Modification (PSYC 284). - 8.
-Field Experience in Clinical Psychology (PSYC 480) or Internship in Human Services (HS 380) or Internship in Social Work (SOC 480)
+Three of the following courses with at least one course from the cultural-diversity group of: Cultural Anthropology (SOC 234), American Minority Groups (SOC 224), Marriage and the Family (SOC 210), Exceptional Child (HD 335), Family Development (HD 224), Multiculturalism in Human Services (HS 333), Psychology of Women (PSYC 237), or Juvenile Delinquency (S/CJ 214), and at least one course from the applied skills group of: Educational Psychology (EDUC 222), Early Childhood Education (EDUC 140), Child Welfare (SOC 118), Group Dynamics (HS 341), Psychiatric Rehabilitation (HS 323), Marital and Family Therapy (HD 234), Marital and Family Counseling (HS 334), or Behavior Modification (PSYC 284). - Field Experience in Clinical Psychology (PSYC 480) or Internship in Human Services (HS 380) or Internship in Social Work (SOC 480)

-HD 224 Dr. Buchanan
+HD 224

-Family Development 3 credits
+Dr. Buchanan 3 credits

-(Prerequisite: PSYCH 110) This course will

-explore the reciprocal interactions among

-children and parents as related to the development of all individuals in the family.

-Topics to be covered include the roles of

-family members, parenthood and marriage,

-parenting at specific developmental stages,

-families with single parents, families with

-exceptional children, and child abuse.
+Family Development 3 credits (Prerequisite: PSYC 110) This course will explore the reciprocal interactions among children and parents as related to the development of all individuals in the family.
+Topics covered include the roles of family members, parenthood and marriage, parenting at specific developmental stages, families with single parents, families with exceptional children, and child abuse.

-HD 234 Dr. Norcross Marital and Family Therapy 3 credits (Prerequisite: Psych 110; recommended: Psych 225) An introduction to the theory, research, and practice of couples-counseling and family therapy.
+HD 234Dr.
+NorcrossMarital and Family Therapy3 credits(Prerequisite: PSYC 110; recommended:Psych 225) An introduction to the theory, research, and practice of couples-counseling and family therapy.
 Topics include family dysfunctions, assessment methods, treatment approaches, innovative techniques, and research findings.
-(Also listed as HS 234.)
+(Also listed as HS 334.)

-HD 335 Staff

-Exceptional Child 3 credits

-(Prerequisites: Psych 110 and Psych 225)

-This course will consider atypical social, emotional, and mental development during childhood and adolescence.
-Topics include mental retardation, intellectual giftedness, learning disabilities, psychopathology of childhood and adolescence, and conduct disorders
+HD 335 Staff Exceptional Child 3 credits (Prerequisites: PSYC 110, PSYC 225) This course will consider atypical social, emotional, and mental development during childhood and adolescence.
+Topics include mental retardation, intellectual giftedness, learning disabilities, psychopathology of childhood and adolescence, and conduct disorders.